 - The library requests a VPAT from all database vendors before purchasing new electronic resource materials.

-- The Hastings Electronic Learning Center, in the basement of the library has 3 computers in an accessibility station that include JAWS and a Braille printer.
+- The Hastings Electronic Learning Center has 3 computers that include JAWS and a Braille printer.

 - The library is consulting with the Student Disability Services Office on the purchase of adaptive equipment for library use.